-Bank adopts a proactive strategy to manage operational risk whereby active engagement with internal stakeholders is ensured during decision making (formulation and design of policy, process, product, etc.) and controlled management of deviation and circumstances beyond policy control.
-To mitigate fraud risk, the Bank uses tools to strengthen its antifraud activities and to proactively detect and minimize the impact of emerging fraud trends.
+The Bank adopts a proactive strategy to manage operational risk whereby active engagement with internal stakeholders is ensured during decision making (formulation and design of policies, processes, products, etc.) and controlled management of exceptions.
+To mitigate fraud risk, the Bank uses tools to strengthen its anti-fraud activities and to proactively detect and minimize the impact of emerging fraud trends.
 The Bank is also committed to increase fraud awareness and educate customers against potential frauds.
 Moreover, the Bank manages and mitigates information security and cyber risk while adopting industry best practices and standards, where required testing is performed on critical banking channels and systems to ensure that system vulnerabilities (if any) are promptly identified and mitigated.
 While the Bank is committed to have effective risk management practices in place, it also maintains an effective risk transfer methodology by procuring Takaful policies.
-The Bank actively engages with the Takaful provider for timely policy renewal and claim management.
+The Bank actively engages with the Takaful providers for timely policy renewal and claim management.